 Apus (Pronounciation:A-pus, Abbrev:Aps, Latin:Apodis) is a constellation, one of 88 constellations that the night sky is divided into.
 The sky is not divided up equally between the constellations.
 Apus takes up 206.327 sq. degrees of the night sky which equates to 0.5% of the night sky.
-The constellation gets its name as it name means Bird of Paradise .
-It was not one of the original constellations that had been devised by Ptolemy, instead it was created by Pieter Dirkszoon Keyser and Frederick de Houtman years later.
+Apus is the 67th largest in terms of size in the night sky.

 There is no Greek Legend behind this constellation.
 It was created by Pieter Dirkszoon Keyser and Frederick de Houtman to fill in the voids in the astronomical charts.
 Its name which means feetless is derived because the specimens of the bird had their feet removed.

 |Is a Zodiac Sign||No|

 |Area||206.327 sq. deg.|

 |Site Exoplanet Count||6|

 |Nearest Star with Exoplanet(s)||HD 134606|

 |Furthest Star||HIP 73871|